wenqing-2021/commonroad_dataset_converters/README.md

 1. in `$CONDA_PREFIX/lib/python3.6/site-packages/commonroad/scenario/lanelet.py`

-    line 65: `MOTORCYCLE = 'motorycle'` has to be changed to `MOTORCYCLE = 'motorcycle'`, otherwise the converter scenario will not pass the validity check.
+    line 65: `MOTORCYCLE = 'motorycle'` has to be changed to `MOTORCYCLE = 'motorcycle'`, otherwise the converted scenario will not pass the validity check.

 2. in `$CONDA_PREFIX/lib/python3.6/site-packages/commonroad/scenario/scenario.py`